 You may wonder: Student journalism?
 If we can’t deliver such mass scale stories, why do we bother?

 While you might not be writing from war zones, A Private War shows the pivotal role of any level of journalist: to deliver information, opinions and truth to the wider public.
-Student publications allow you to intensively write on things that matter to both you and the wider student community.
+Student publications allow one to intensively write on matters that one cares for and the wider student community.
 They allow important dialogues to be set up.

 Student journalism is a peer-to-peer discussion.
-It’s us telling students the news which affects them.
-Encouraging students to engage with what’s going on around them, whether that’s through reading or writing, is pivotal in creating a generation who can applaud individuals, groups etc. but also hold them to account.
+It is us telling students the news which affects them.
+Encouraging students to engage with what’s going on around them.
+Whether through reading or writing, student journalism is pivotal in creating a generation who can applaud individuals and groups but also hold them to account.